 Our approach is centred on our colleagues and building relationships with our customers and communities.
 Whether through our network of 75 stores, on the phone through our UK-based contact centres, or online through our internet banking or award-winning mobile app, we offer our FANS a real choice.
 Our established relationship banking model and focus on our localness informs everything we do and the decisions we make.

-business and personal customers1
+In-store service for business and personal customers1